 If you have a medical prescription from a doctor in the European Economic Area (EEA), the prescription is valid in all other EEA countries if it contains certain information.
 The EEA includes the member states of the European Union as well as Iceland, Liechtenstein and Norway.

-There is no specific form or format required in order to be able to use a prescription in another EEA country but the prescription must include certain information about the patient, doctor and medical product prescribed.
+There is no specific form or format required in order to be able to use a prescription in another EEA country or the UK but the prescription must include certain information about the patient, doctor and medical product prescribed.

 Details of the patient